 “C is for Cookie…That’s Good Enough for Me.”

 - Order taking.
 Keep the cookie story in mind.
 Don’t just bake chocolate chip cookies.
 Understand the learner’s needs.
-Use you rapid elearning tools to quickly pull together the cookies that will be eaten.
+Use your rapid e-learning tools to quickly pull together the online courses that people want to consume.

 - Results.
 Organizations spend money on training because they expect results.
-Design your training to meet real needs.
-As a rapid elearning developer, you’re in a win-win situation.
-You can respond quickly to training needs at a very good cost.
+Design your training courses to meet real needs.
+As a rapid e-learning developer, you’re in a win-win situation.
+You can respond quickly to training needs at an attractive price.